Moussa Limane: Canada

-In August 2020 he signed for the Canadian club Scarborough SC.
-In his debut season with Scarborough, he assisted in securing the First Division title and finished as the league's top goalscorer.
-He also assisted the club in reaching the CSL Championship final against FC Vorkuta but was defeated by a score of 2–1.
+In August 2020, he signed for the Canadian club Scarborough SC.
+In his debut season with Scarborough, he assisted in securing the league's first division title and finished as the league's top goalscorer.
+He also assisted the club in reaching the CSL Championship final against FC Vorkuta, but was defeated by a score of 2–1.

-The following season he assisted Scarborough in securing a postseason berth by finishing second in the standings.
-In the opening round of the playoffs, he contributed two goals against the Serbian White Eagles which helped the club to advance to the championship final.
-He featured in the championship final against Vorkuta and registered two goals which secured the title for Scarborough.
+The following season, he assisted Scarborough in securing a postseason berth by finishing second in the standings.
+In the opening round of the playoffs, he contributed two goals against the Serbian White Eagles, which helped the club to advance to the championship final.
+He featured in the championship final against Vorkuta and registered two goals, which secured the title for Scarborough.
 He also helped Scarborough reach the final of the ProSound Cup but was defeated in a penalty shootout by Vorkuta.

 He re-signed with Scarborough for the 2022 season.
 Throughout the 2022 campaign, the eastern Toronto side would achieve an 18-game undefeated streak and playoff position by finishing third.
 Limane made his third championship appearance, which Scarborough lost to FC Continentals (formerly FC Vorkuta).

 In 2023, he signed with league rivals Hamilton City.
 He scored his first goal for the club on 3 June 2023, against Weston United.
 He then played with League1 Ontario club Hamilton United.
 Limane returned to play with Hamilton City for the 2024 season.

+After a three-year absence, he returned to Scarborough SC in 2025, where he helped the club secure a league double.